yasincansahin/weather-forecast-ai-model-train/README.md

 ## 📧 Contact

-For questions, suggestions, or collaborations, please open an issue or contact the repository maintainer.
+For questions, suggestions, or collaborations, please open an issue or contact the repository maintainer..

 ---